Ridalor/Customer/docs/README.md

 from flask_jwt_extended import get_raw_jwt

 def get_email():
+    # Getting the jwt with the customer identifier
     jti = get_raw_jwt()["jti"]

+    # Sending the get-request with jti
     r = requests.get("127.0.0.1:5052/customer/email", {"jti": jti})

+    # If the status code is 500, an error on our part occured
-    if r.status() != 200:
+    if r.status() == 500:
-        return -1
+        return "Server error"
+    #If the status code is 404, there is no logged in customer or the jti sent is invalid
+    else if r.status() == 404:
+        return "Noone is logged in"

+    # The message is recieved with every request and tell you what happened
     print(r.json()["message"])
     > "Email of current Customer was found"

+    # The email from the response is gotten like this
     email = r.json()["email"]
     return email

+    # This is an example email
     > "TestCustomer1@test.com"

 ```

 ### Get the Name of the currently logged in customer
 To get the name of the currently logged in customer, send a get request to the docker url specified at the top with this behind: /customer/email.

 If the Customer does not have a first and/or last name, it will be an empty string

 #### Returns

 * On success, the status code is 200 and you get this json object:

-    The Customer does have a first name, but do not have a last name
+    In this example the Customer have a first name, but do not have a last name
     ```json
        {
            "message": "The Name for the current customer was found",